paldhous/ucb/2015/dataviz/md_raw/class13.md

   <script src="src/jquery-1.11.3.min.js"></script>
 ```

-Again we can some CSS to customize the chart between the `<style> </style>` tags, here removing the vertical grid lines and the Y axis:
+Again we can apply some CSS to customize the chart between the `<style> </style>` tags, here removing the vertical grid lines and the Y axis:

 ```CSS
 	/* remove x axis grid lines */